dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 1. **What are the advantages of using JWS for the Client to authenticate to the DS and a resource?**

-    Both Registered Clients, and Unregistered Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as an Unregistered Client can create an ephemeral key pair.
+    Both Registered Clients, and Dynamic Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as an Dynamic Client can create an ephemeral key pair.
 Using asymetric cryptography also allows each instance of a Registered Client to have its own private key if it can obtain a certificate binding its public key to the public key the DS has for the Client.
 Signed tokens can be passed to downstream components in a DS or resource to enable independent verification of the Client.

 1. **Why does the DS not return parameters to the Client in the redirect url?**